-Retailers Against Smuggling Warn Cigarette Smuggling Is Gathering Pace
+Retailers Against Smuggling Warns That Cigarette Smuggling Is Gathering Pace

 By Sarah O'Sullivan

-Retailers Against Smuggling Warn Cigarette Smuggling Is Gathering Pace
+Retailers Against Smuggling Warns That Cigarette Smuggling Is Gathering Pace

-Retailers Against Smuggling (RAS) has welcomed news of a seizure of 8 million smuggled cigarettes, but warned the pace of smuggling is increasing.
+Retailers Against Smuggling (RAS) has welcomed the news of a seizure of eight million smuggled cigarettes, but warned that the pace of smuggling is increasing.

-This week, Revenue seized 8 million smuggled cigarettes in County Meath with a retail value of almost €7.2 million, signifying a loss of €5.7 million to the Exchequer.
+This week, Revenue seized eight million smuggled cigarettes in County Meath, with a retail value of almost €7.2 million, signifying a loss of €5.7 million to the Exchequer.

-RAS, which represents over 3,000 retailers across Ireland, is urgently calling on the government to reduce or freeze taxes which impact the price of consumer goods, including a freeze on tobacco excise.
+RAS, which represents over 3,000 retailers across Ireland, is urgently calling on the government to reduce or freeze taxes that impact the price of consumer goods, including a freeze on tobacco excise.

 Ireland has one of the highest rates of illegal tobacco trade in Europe, with 85.4 million cigarettes seized by Revenue already this year, with a total retail value of €81.7 million, signifying a loss of €63 million to the Exchequer.